 There are two types of buses: Express and Standard.
 Express, as the name suggests, is a faster option as buses operates on highway routes, bringing you faster to your destination.
 However, if you feel adventurous (and have time to spare) hop on the Standard bus for a ride within the small routes!

 Bus schedules usually run from 05:30 am to 20:0 pm, with some of them finishing since 18:00.
 So consider knowing the time of the last return bus when you go out.
 It’s difficult to determine the exact time that a bus will pass by, but consider that popular routes (towards Port Louis) pass every 15 minutes and the less popular ones can take up to an hour.

 If you know your bus route number, this website tells you its exact route details and schedules

-- How to know where to drop?
+How to know where to drop?

-You will soon realize that bus stops are not named or mentioned, so you need to ask the Conductor to tell you when to drop!
+You will soon realize that bus stops are not named or mentioned, so you need to ask the ticket collector to tell you when to drop!
 They are familiar with travelers and always remember it, just keep an eye on him/her.
 When they give you the signal of “next one you drop” ring the bell for the driver to know.

 Last but not least

 Is it safe?